wftutorials/flask-beginner-tutorial/README.md

 </ul>
 ```

 We use the `dict.items()` function to loop our data.
-The results in
+The results is shown below

 [looping_dictionary.png]